-Private companies usually inspect individual wells and septic system and provide written results of the inspection.
-In addition, the responsible local or State regulatory agency must verify, in writing, that the privately-owned water and wastewater disposal systems, that serve multiple households, comply with the Safe Drinking Water Act (42 U.S.C.
-300h) and the Clean Water Act (33 U.S.C.
-1341), respectively.
+Private companies usually inspect individual wells and septic systems and provide written results of the inspection.
+In addition, the responsible local or State regulatory agency must verify, in writing, that the privately-owned water and wastewater disposal systems, that serve multiple households, comply with the amended Safe Drinking Water Act (42 U.S.C.
+300h, Section 1421) and the amended Clean Water Act (33 U.S.C.
+1341, Section 401), respectively.
 Inspections are not required on public water and wastewater disposal systems.